ManticoreGamesInc/platform-documentation/src/tutorials/vfx_tutorial.md

         local propLockedVFX = script:GetCustomProperty("LockedVFX")
         ```

 2. Next we need to create a function for the moment the player interacts with the treasure chest.
-This is what happens when the player presses <kbd>F</kbd> when prompted by the trigger we placed.
+This is what happens when the player presses ++F++ when prompted by the trigger we placed.

     In your script, beneath all those *variables* we just pasted in, add this code: